OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 the given component.
 Then, construct the output channel string by combining the physical quantity abbreviation with the index of the node in the list of requested nodes under a component.
-For example, the block below enables output for fuselage nodes 2 and 3.
-To output the x-component of the deflection for these nodes, the corresponding strings are "Fus1TDx" and "Fus2TDx".
+For example, the block below enables output for fuselage nodes 4 and 5.
+To output the x-component of the deflection for these nodes, the corresponding strings are "Fus1TDx" for node 4 and "Fus2TDx" for node 5.
 Additional channels are available for the entire kite.
 To turn off output for a particular component, list "- 0" for the nodes.

-See KiteFASTMBD_Plan.pdf for more information.
+See KiteFASTMBD_Plan.pdf for more information and the full list of outputs.

 TODO: Describe outputs for the pylons and rotors